Zola-Bantu/ZBN-mobile/README.md

 # ZBN-mobile
-This is the Zola Bantu Network mobile app
+This is the Zola Bantu Network mobile/desktop app